UBC-MOAD/Reshapr/docs/installation.rst

 Uninstalling
 ============

-If you want to uninstall :kbd:`Reshapr`, you can remove the `Conda`_ environment with:
+If you want to uninstall :py:obj:`Reshapr`, you can remove the `Conda`_ environment with:

 .. code-block:: bash